cloudops/cloudmc-standard-kb/en/reporting/reporting-daily-cost-overview.md

     Determines the aggregation method for the charts in the first and second sections of the report.

     -   Product category: Cost data for all products will be grouped by the category \(and by extension, the product catalog\) in which each product is located.
     -   Plan type: Cost data for all products will be grouped into either utility usage or commitments.
-On the daily aggregtion chart, costs attributable to commitments will be evenly spread across every day in the month.
+On the daily aggregation chart, costs attributable to commitments will be evenly spread across every day in the month.
     Note that the default grouping for a reseller can be set in **Admin** &gt; **Reporting**.

 2.  **Organization**